maxibenner/cardboard/README.md

 **Can I sign up?**
 <br />
 Unfortunately, no. Because of the lack of a payment mechanic this project is in friends & family mode.
-If you really want to sign up, reach out to benner@fotura.co and maybe we can work something out.
+If you really want to sign up, send me a message and maybe we can work something out.
 <br />
 <br />
 **Can I host my own version of Cardboard?**